The Soup Saver Scoop has an unusual three sided design.

 The flat side makes it easy to get the last little bit out of the bottom of the pot.
 In this picture I was canning salsa.
 I tipped the pot just a bit and used my scoop to clean out the bottom.
 I'd say the flat side scraped the bottom pretty clean.

 The corners also make it easy to pour liquid.
 If you have a thicker product like chunky salsa you will still need to use a canning funnel.
 There were occasions however, where the liquid I was canning was thin and poured right out of the scoop with little to no dripping.
 You do still have to be careful and I usually do still use a funnel.
 But the dripping issue is noticeably less.

 When I first got the scoop I noticed that the plastic was thinner than other ladles but it doesn't seem to be a problem.
 In fact I believe this is what makes the flat edge of the scoop work so well.
 It is flexible enough to flatten out on the pot and scrape it well.

-And the only other thing I would change is give it a longer handle.
+The only thing I would change is give it a longer handle with a hook on the end to rest on the pot so it doesn't fall in.
 But other than that it is just about perfect.